whoisdsmith/VAULTSIDIAN/HOME-MTHRFCKR/documentation/data/text-data-wrangling.md

 ![](https://miro.medium.com/max/1400/0*IF8rxQ0T5cueNXTo.png)

-## 1. Extract only numeric values from text
+## 1. Extract only Numeric Values from Text

 First, take a look at ‘Valuation ($B)’ column, which is registered as character type.